manuelyhvh/sql-server-samples/samples/features/security/contoso-hr-sql-db/always-encrypted-with-secure-enclaves/README.md

 5. Switch to Security Administrator's instance of SSMS, select the `EncryptColumns.sql` tab and click `F5` to execute the query, encrypts the data in the `SSN` and `Salary` columns in place, using the secure enclave.

 6. Switch back to DBA's instance of SSMS, select the `ListAllEmployees.sql` tab and click `F5` to execute the query again.
 Now the query should show the encrypted data in the `SSN` and `Salary` columns.
-As both columns are encrypted, a DBA cannot see the data in plaintext.
+As both columns are encrypted, the DBA cannot see the data in plaintext.

    ![Encrypted results](./img/ssms-encrypted-results.png)